SMJajoo/PIMA-data-modeling-and-analysis/README.md

     • Faced challenges and features to hope to implement in the future:
         Overall the pre-processing approaches utilised were demonstrated to have minimal effectiveness in promoting classifier performance.
 A weakness of this study was to limit exploration of pre-processing approaches largely to imputation techniques.
-More impactful analysis might have been obtained if the employed approaches had gone further by imposing more rigorous feature selection or transformation techniques as described in the papers mentioned above.
+More impactful analysis might have been obtained if the employed approaches had gone further by imposing more rigorous feature selection or transformation techniques.
 An obvious point of further investigation would be in assessing the value of imputation at all, it may simply be situationally appropriate when the size of the data is constrained to the point where removing data will reduce the statistical power of the data set but further work would have to be undertaken to demonstrate this.